Cache

 How to use Cache

-- Cacheis typically used as a decorator function- @cachearound functions or regular class methods
+Cacheis typically used as a decorator function@cachearound functions or regular class methodsCacheworks in code and in Python notebooks with%autoreload

 How the Cache works

-- Cachetracks changes in the source code of the wrapped function
+Cachetracks changes in the source code of the wrapped function-

 For performance reasons, it checks the code only one time unless the pointer to the function is changed, e.g. in notebooks